4awpawz/trio-docs/source/fragments/docs/learn/createawebpage.md

 ```YAML
 callback: countries
 ```
-so that the file now looks like this
+so that the file now looks like this:

 ```YAML
 <!--